How to Plan a 5K Run for Community Charity

 14. Engage the Local Community

 Some of my most positive race experiences were the courses with high community engagement.
-Make sure your local community is in the know about your race and give them ideas for how they can support your runners.
+Make sure your local community knows about your race and share ideas for how they can support your runners.
 Whether you ask people to bring cowbells and motivational signs or spray runners with a garden hose, get people involved.
 I’ve even entered races that featured local DJs and bands along the sidelines which created a strong sense of excitement.
 The more alive and community-powered your event feels, the more fun your runners will have and the likelier they’ll be to sign up for next year’s race.

 15. Host a Killer Expo

-Expos are great way to involve corporations and local businesses at your event.
-I look forward to trying new products and shopping for any last minute items I may need for the race.
+Expos are a great way to involve corporations and local businesses at your event.
+I look forward to trying new products and shopping for any last–minute items I may need for the race.
 Consider which organizations you could recruit to participate in your expo in order to deliver a valuable experience for your race participants.

 16. Partner With Local Hotels

-If you run an annual event, your organization is in a position to attract recurring business for local hotels.
+If you host an annual 5K or run/walk event, your organization is in a position to attract recurring business for local hotels.
 Designating an official “race hotel” is a great way to accommodate out of town participants and offer perks that delight your runners.
 Possible perks include packets of information at the front desk, a special runners’ breakfast, and event shuttles.

 17. Don’t Skimp on the Portable Toilets